top of page

 -

 What is the difference between occupational therapy for pelvic health and physical therapy for pelvic health?In short, there is not a difference.
 The code for evaluations for submission to your insurance for reimbursement is different for each license, but all of the other possible 10+ treatment codes are the same between the two licenses.
 In terms of what goals are being addressed or what treatment approaches, the diagnoses we are addressing and symptoms we are treating...this is all the same in this arena.
 In some other areas of rehabilitation, there are more significant differences between OT & PT for goals and what they are within their scope to address.
 But in pelvic health, that is not generally the case.
 Differences between providers most often has much more to do with training background, varied experiences and exposure to a range of conditions, populations and treatment tools/approaches.
-Amy has over 15 years of working in the realm of pelvic health; and 3 years prior to that in both adult & pediatrics, including trauma, burns, orthopedics & neurological diagnoses.
-For Medicare patients, the initial threshold amounts are separate between OT & PT so you have “extra” basically if you see OT for one thing
+Please see the TEAM tab at the top for additional information about each clinician.

 -